 Do you want to create a short movie or a movie that lasts more than twenty minutes?
 Is it a gaming video, a tutorial or an experimental art movie?
 Knowing exactly what kind of video you want to make will help you narrow down the search for the video editing software, and enable you to know in advance which editing tools you are going to need before you start editing.

 The performance your computer is capable of can severely limit the range of video editing software options you have at your disposal.
-All professional video editing suites, such as Final Cut, Adobe Premiere or DaVinci Resolve have a demanding list of technical requirements your computer has to meet if you want to use them to edit your videos.
+All professional video editing suites, such as Final Cut and Adobe Premiere have a demanding list of technical requirements your computer has to meet if you want to use them to edit your videos.

 2. CPU capabilities